 Katrina Kaif didn’t mind pulling in Hrithik Roshan for a passionate kiss in Zindagi Na Milegi Dobara when he was least expecting it.
 Radhika Apte loved enticing all her lovers to the last bit in the modern telling of Ahalya, and Rosalyn D’Mello in her erotic memoir, A Handbook for My Lover, writes unabashedly about a woman’s role in claiming her man’s passion through all forms of expression.
 These women represent a new league of ladies who are fearless, forthcoming, fiery and fabulous when it comes to wooing their partners.
-In fact, almost half the population of urban couples believes women are now equals when it comes to making the first move in bed.
+In fact, almost half the population of urban couples believe women now equal when it comes to making the first move in bed.
 In a Bonobology survey conducted across urban adults in India, 49% of the participants said that initiating lovemaking is no more a man thing; men and women in relationships do it alike.
 A lesser 45% still believed that the traditional man-woos-woman game pervades largely, while 6% held women on top when it comes to setting the mood for sex.
-In any case, the top figure arrives as a game changer for everything we earlier thought true about the mating game.
+In any case, the top figure arrives as a game-changer for everything we earlier thought true about the mating game.

 Related reading: So what did they tell you about self lovin’?